neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 Aspect-Oriented Programming has been around in other programming languages for quite some time now and sophisticated solutions taking advantage of AOP exist.
-FLOW3's AOP framework allows you to use of the most popular AOP techniques in your own PHP application.
+TYPO3 Flow's AOP framework allows you to use of the most popular AOP techniques in your own PHP application.
 In contrast to other approaches it doesn't require any special PHP extensions or manual compile steps – and it's a breeze to configure.